huzefaMD/DevOps/Basic_Linux_Commands.md

 ### File and Directory Management

 - `cp` Copies files and directories
+- `pwd` Prints the current working directory
+- `cd` Changes current directory
+- `cd..` Changes to the parent directory
+- `cd -` Changes to previous directory
+- `cd ~` Changes to home directory
+-